TechSavantis/polisparalela/site/content/thinks/an-interview-with-trys-mudford-lead-developer-at-tomango.md

 I guess it's been more a change in the way we develop websites.
 Back when I started, we were developing fixed-width sites, with reasonably static content (although there were CMSs I suppose) and it feels like that was a long time ago.
 With the dawn of responsive sites, the sites we're developing now feel very distant from the ones we did back then."

-*What’s the best thing about working for Tomango?*
+*What’s the best thing about working for Polis Paralela?*

 "The variety of projects.
 Each week you could be working on a completely different project for a client in a different industry.
 It's interesting to research other industries as we're building those sites, just to get a flavour of how they work and what works for their clients.
 There are certainly some industries that I never thought I'd get involved with."